 How to Receive the Baptism of the Holy Spirit

-This is a follow up teaching to my article, The Fivefold Ministry of the Holy Spirit.
-To summarize that article, the Holy Spirit is with us prior to conversion drawing us to Christ, He dwells in us for the purpose of regeneration, He fills us to produce character and fruit in our lives, He comes upon us empowering us for acts of service, and Jesus baptizes us with or in the Holy Spirit which opens us up to the gifts, manifestations of the Spirit or spirituals.
+This is a follow up teaching to The Fivefold Ministry of the Holy Spirit.
+To summarize that article, the Holy Spirit is with us prior to conversion drawing us to Christ.
+He dwells in us for the purpose of regeneration and fills us to produce character and fruit in our lives.
+He empowers us for acts of service and Jesus baptizes us with the Holy Spirit which opens us up to the gifts or manifestations of the Spirit.

-Matthew 3:11 – “I indeed baptize you with water unto repentance, but He who is coming after me is mightier than I, whose sandals I am not worthy to carry.
-He will baptize you with the Holy Ghost and fire.”
+Matthew 3:11 – “I indeed baptize you with water unto repentance. but He that cometh after me is mightier than I, whose shoes I am not worthy to bear: He shall baptize you with the Holy Ghost, and with fire.”

-Acts 1:4-5 – “Gathering them together, He commanded them not to leave Jerusalem, but to wait for the promise of the Father, which, He said, you heard of from Me; for John baptized with water, but you will be baptized with the Holy Ghost not many days from now.”
+Acts 1:4-5 – “Commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith He, ye have heard of Me.
+For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence.”

-It is important to distinguish between being baptized into the body of Christ at conversion and the baptism of the Holy Spirit.
-These are two distinct and separate experiences.
-The moment we place our faith in Jesus as our only hope of salvation, the Holy Spirit baptizes or places us into the body of Christ.
+It’s important to distinguish between being baptized into the body of Christ at conversion and the baptism of the Holy Spirit.
+They are two distinct and separate experiences.
+The moment we place our faith in Jesus as our only hope of salvation, the Holy Spirit baptizes and places us into the body of Christ.

-“For by one Spirit we were all baptized into one body” (1 Corinthians 12:13).
-John the Baptist stated concerning Jesus, “He that cometh after me…He shall baptize you with the Holy Ghost, and with fire” (Matthew 3:11).
+Matthew 3:11 – “For by one Spirit we were all baptized into one body” (1 Corinthians 12:13).
+John the Baptist stated concerning Jesus, “He that cometh after me…He shall baptize you with the Holy Ghost, and with fire.”

-After conversion each believer is given a motivational gift to be used to strengthen, encourage and edify the body of Christ.
-These are gifts that a believer is naturally motivated toward after he/she has been born again.
-These gifts may be fine tuned and sharpened by the Holy Spirit and use over time but they are what a person is naturally inclined toward after conversion.
+After conversion every believer is given a motivational gift to be used to strengthen, encourage and edify the body of Christ.
+These are gifts that a believer is naturally motivated toward after they have been born again.
+These gifts may be fine-tuned and sharpened by the Holy Spirit and use over time but they are what a person is naturally inclined toward after conversion.

-This is often referred to as the Fivefold Ministry and are office gifts.
+This is often referred to as the fivefold ministry and are office gifts.
 “For as we have many members in one body, and all members have not the same office” (Romans 12:4).
-These are men or women whom God has gifted and placed in one of these offices for the church.
-In actuality, the people themselves are the gifts to the body of Christ.
+These are men or women that God has gifted and placed in one of these offices for the church.
+The people are the gifts to the body of Christ.
 It would do God’s people well to understand that the person God has placed over them is a gift from God to that particular local body.

-I will get into this further when dealing with the gifts.
-I do feel that it is the experience of the Baptism of the Holy Spirit that opens us up to the spirituals or manifestations of the Spirit.
-In a practical sense, how many churches do we see the manifestations of the Spirit or spirituals listed in 1 Corinthians 12:7-11 in operation which do not believe in the experience of the Baptism of the Holy Spirit?
-Very few I’d imagine.
-There are always exceptions to the rule, which only proves the rule.
-Let’s continue on how to receive the baptism of the Holy Spirit.
+It is the experience of the Baptism of the Holy Spirit that opens us up to being used in the spirituals or manifestations of the Spirit.
+How many churches do we see the manifestations of the Spirit listed in 1 Corinthians 12:7-11 in operation which do not believe in the experience of the Baptism of the Holy Spirit?
+Below are five keys to receiving the Baptism of the Holy Spirit.

 - Ask and seek (Luke 11:5-13):